 Imaging systems for dynamic and high resolution measurements in living organisms

 The Marseille node gathers two institutes in life sciences (CIML and IBDM with a shared facility: PICsL) and one in photonics (Institut Fresnel), which aim at fostering new technologies and photonic innovation for cell imaging.
-Founded on strong scientific and technological collaborations and dynamic industrial partnerships, the Marseille node offers state-of-the-art imaging methods to a large community of users, while maintaining its leading position in specific R&D areas.
-Our technological objectives are the development of imaging systems for dynamic and high resolution measurements in living organisms for developmental biology and immunology.
+Founded on strong scientific and technological collaborations and dynamic industrial partnerships, the Marseille node offers a variety of state-of-the art imaging systems (e.g. multiphoton, confocal imaging, light sheet microscopy, super-resolution microscopy, electron microscopy) to a large community of scientists in the field of cell developmental biology, immunology and neurobiology.
+The Marseille node has a strong expertise in designing and building cutting edge optical microscopy instruments.

 - 45 publications